KMU-KDAS/KDAS2025/README.md

 > “We built a car that can see lanes, make decisions, and move.
 > But more importantly, through that process, we became engineers who can **see, decide, and act** on our own.”

 ---

-## 16. Development Story and Repository Overview (From Initial README Draft)

-This section summarizes the final system modules and links them to the directory structure under `Product/`.
-It complements the detailed narrative above.

-### 16.1 Overall Results (GIF Summary – Text-Only)
-**Repository:** `Product/`

-The final system integrates perception, planning, control, and ROS2 infrastructure.
-Each main module runs in real time on QCar2.

-Module entries:

-- Lane Detection (SCNN): `Product/Decision/SCNN/`
-- Object Detection (YOLO): `Product/Decision/YOLO/`
-- Path Planning (RRT + DQN): `Product/Decision/path_planning/`
-- Control (Pure Pursuit): `Product/Control/`
-- ROS2 System Integration: `Product/ROS/`

-### 16.2 Step 1 – Modeling and Simulation
-**Repository:** `Product/Dynamics/` and `Product/Control/MPC/`

-We began by modeling vehicle dynamics in MATLAB/Simulink:

-- **AEB Dynamics**: `Product/Dynamics/AEB_Dynamics/`
-- **QCar Dynamics**: `Product/Dynamics/QCAR_Dynamics/`

-These models allowed us to replicate longitudinal and lateral vehicle motion, design braking strategies, and explore control methods.

-Manual PID tuning proved unstable under varying loads.
-This led to the development of:

-- an **automatic tuning pipeline**, and
-- an **MPC controller** at `Product/Control/MPC/` for TTC-based braking.

-**Result:** stable braking under dynamic conditions using MPC.

-### 16.3 Step 2 – Real-Vehicle Implementation
-**Repository:** `Product/Control/Steering_Control_&_Braking/`

-We transitioned from simulation to real hardware control using **STM32** and **VESC**.

-The **Pure Pursuit controller** in `Product/Control/Steering_Control_&_Braking/` was validated as our final steering algorithm due to its robust low-speed performance and smooth path tracking.

-Initial tests with Stanley revealed oscillations and understeering issues at higher speeds, whereas Pure Pursuit aligned steering with lookahead geometry and provided stable behavior.

-**Result:** smooth and stable real-vehicle steering control.

-### 16.4 Step 3 – Perception (Sensor Integration)
-**Repository:** `Product/Sensors/`

-To perceive the environment, we integrated:

-- **RPLiDAR A2M12** for 360° mapping,
-- **RealSense D435i** for RGB-D semantics, and
-- encoders for odometry.

-The sensor setup is described in `Product/Sensors/`, where we detail ROS2 topics and fusion rationale.

-**Problem:** reliability of single sensors degraded under reflections and shadows.
-**Solution:** multi-sensor fusion improved robustness across varying conditions.

-### 16.5 Step 4 – Localization
-**Repository:** `Product/Localization/`

-Accurate localization was essential for stable planning.
-We evaluated:

-- **AMCL**, and
-- **Cartographer**

-under `Product/Localization/`.

-AMCL suffered from drift and map dependency, while Cartographer offered:

-- real-time loop closure,
-- map correction, and
-- robust LiDAR-based scan matching.

-**Result:** Cartographer was selected as the default SLAM backend, achieving pose errors on the order of centimeters.

-### 16.6 Step 5 – Deep Learning-Based Perception
-**Repository:**
-- SCNN: `Product/Decision/SCNN/`
-- YOLOv8s: `Product/Decision/YOLO/`
-- LSTM: `Product/Decision/Deep_Learning/CAN_DATA(LSTM)/`

-We integrated three deep models:

-- **SCNN** for lane detection and centerline generation,
-- **YOLOv8s** for real-time traffic light, sign, and obstacle detection, and
-- **LSTM** for future-state prediction (e.g., lateral deviation and curvature).

-This pipeline enabled proactive control decisions and operated at real-time frame rates.

-### 16.7 Step 6 – Path Planning and Decision Making
-**Repository:** `Product/Decision/path_planning/`

-Our decision layer combined:

-- **RRT**: `Product/Decision/path_planning/RRT/` for safe corridor generation between waypoints,
-- **DQN**: `Product/Decision/Reinforcement_Learning/DQN/` for learning waypoint ordering to minimize travel cost, and
-- **PH Curve / Trajectory Generation**: `Product/Decision/path_planning/` for smoothing jagged RRT paths into continuous curves.

-**Result:** PH-based smoothing reduced lateral jerk and produced collision-free avoidance paths suitable for real-time control.

-### 16.8 Step 7 – ROS2 Integration
-**Repository:** `Product/ROS/`

-All components—SLAM, perception, planning, and control—were unified via **ROS2**.
-Nodes communicate through a structured topic tree with carefully tuned QoS settings.

-The launch configuration in `Product/ROS/` orchestrates the full system, enabling end-to-end autonomous driving on QCar2 in real time.

-**Outcome:** robust, real-time autonomous driving achieved on QCar2 with the full stack under ROS2.

----